 20:51:23:03.
-Requirements of receiving pharmacist.
-The pharmacist receiving the transferred prescription information shall:
+Requirements of receiving pharmacist or intern.
+The pharmacist or intern receiving the transferred prescription information shall:

-- (1) Write the word "transfer" on the face of the transferred prescription; and - (2) Record on the transferred prescription the following information: - (a) The original date of issuance and the date of dispensing, if different from date of issuance; - (b) The original prescription number and the number of refills authorized on the original prescription; - (c) The number of valid refills remaining and the date of the last refill; - (d) The name and address of the pharmacy from which the prescription information is transferred; and - (e) The name of the pharmacist transferring the prescription information.
+- (1) Write the word "transfer" on the face of the transferred prescription; - (2) Record on the transferred prescription: - (a) The original date of issuance; - (b) The original prescription number and the number of refills authorized on the original prescription; - (c) The number of valid refills remaining and the date of the last refill; - (d) The name and address of the pharmacy from which the prescription information is transferred; and - (e) The name of the transferring and the receiving pharmacist or intern; and - (3) Clarify verbally any unclear information on a facsimile.